ipfs/ipfs-docs/docs/concepts/hashing.md

 ```

 As we can see, the hash included in the CID does NOT match the hash of the input file `ubuntu-20.04.1-desktop-amd64.iso`.

+As we can see, the hash included in the CID does NOT match the hash of the input file ubuntu-20.04.1-desktop-amd64.iso.
+To understand what the hash contained in the CID is, we must understand how IPFS stores files.
+IPFS uses a directed acyclic graph (DAG) to keep track of all the data stored in IPFS.
+A CID identifies one specific node in this graph.
+This identifier is the result of hashing the node's contents using a cryptographic hash function like SHA256.